Director and President

 Miguelina Camilo was born in the Dominican Republic.
 She immigrated to the United States with her parents in the late 1980’s.
 Miguelina received her B.A. degree in Political Science from New York University in 2007 and her Juris Doctor from New York Law School in 2012.
 In law school, she was active in the Student Bar Association and Criminal Law Society.

 From 2012 to 2015, Miguelina worked at the law office of Murray Richman, a criminal defense attorney in the Bronx.
 There, she handled both misdemeanor and felony matters as well as federal cases in the Southern and Eastern Districts of New York.
-From February 2015 to June 2016, Miguelina is an associate at H. Benjamin Perez & Associates, P.C., where her practice focuses on criminal defense, matrimonial and family court matters.
+From February 2015 to June 2016, Miguelina was an associate at H. Benjamin Perez & Associates, P.C., where her practice focuses on criminal defense, matrimonial and family court matters.
 She is admitted to the New York and New Jersey bars.

 Vianny M. Pichardo is an attorney in Anderson Kill's New York office.
 She received her B.A. from New York University in 2002 and her Juris Doctor degree from Fordham Law School in 2008.
 Her practice concentrates on insurance recovery, exclusively on behalf of policyholders, in corporate and commercial litigation and environmental law.
 She is also a member of Anderson Kill's Cyber Insurance Recovery Practice Group as well as the firm's Women's Initiative Group and the Diversity Committee.